-A gender-neutral definition of marriage changes its message and function by redirecting it to serve the interests of adults.
-16 That change would harness the law for the self-interest of those in power (adults).
+A gender-neutral definition of marriage changes its message and function by celebrating adult relationships rather than protecting children.17 That shift would harness the law for the self-interest of those in power (adults).
 "One may see these kinds of social consequences of legal change as good, or as questionable, or as both.
 But to argue that these kinds of cultural effects of law do not exist, and need not be taken into account when contemplating major changes in family law, is to demonstrate a fundamental lack of intellectual seriousness about the power of law in American society."
-17 And we are convinced that transforming marriage into a relationship primarily directed at adults and their life choices will deepen the devastating effects America has suffered over the last half-century with the devaluing of marriage as a child-centered institution.
+18 It was rational for Texas voters to conclude that transforming marriage into a relationship primarily directed at affirming the life choices of adults will deepen the devastating effects America has suffered over the last half-century with the devaluing of marriage as a child-centered institution.